meginwinnipeg/workshops/content/classes/GEOG2200/content/analyze.md

 ## 4. Save copies of other workshop maps shared in **My Groups** to your personal content:

 1. Click on **My Groups** in the blue Content navigation bar.
-2. This brings up items that have been shared at the Group level, I have shared four (4) maps and one feature layer with you.
+2. This brings up items that have been shared at the Group level, I have shared three (3) maps and two feature layers with you.
-3. Save a copy of  _TreeDiameterMapKP_demo_ and _InspectionStatusMapKP_demo_ to your personal account
+3. Save a copy of  _TreeDiameterMapKP_demo_ to your personal account
     1. Open each map and select the **Open in Map Viewer** option on the right side of your screen.
     ![AGOL workspace](img/analyze/step4a.PNG)<br>